-Subkult has organised an 8-days training course named: “YOUTHIFICATION - 2016” for 35 young people coming from 15 different countries: Switzerland, United Kingdom, Armenia, Azerbaijan, Macedonia, Estonia, Italy, Poland, Slovakia, Czech Republic, Spain, Greece, Serbia, Albania and Ukraine.
+SUBKULT has organized an 8-days training course named: “YOUTHIFICATION - 2016” for 35 young people coming from 15 different countries: Switzerland, United Kingdom, Armenia, Azerbaijan, N. Macedonia, Estonia, Italy, Poland, Slovakia, Czech Republic, Spain, Greece, Serbia, Albania and Ukraine.

 Throughout this project we informed the participants and brought them closer the Erasmus Plus Programme opportunities, motivating and encouraging them actively to engage as youth workers and young leaders in the processes for bringing positive changes in Europe, which will bring innovative approaches in the youth work field and will open new perspectives for the young people’s career building.
 The project had strong impact on the young people's behavior and attitudes towards the youth work and non-formal education, as a direct result of the practical aspect of the training course that put the participants directly into the role of a youth worker.